Window — Smart UI JavaScript API

 Default value

-<smart-window tab-position='bottom'></smart-window>
+<smart-window tab-position="bottom"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let tabPosition = window.tabPosition;
+const tabPosition = el.tabPosition;

 Defines or retrieves the position of the scroll buttons located within the tab header of a TabsWindow component.
 This setting is exclusively applicable to TabsWindow instances and allows you to control where the scroll buttons appear (for example, at the start, end, or both ends of the tab header).